apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    localhost

-To rectify this situation - we'll set the hostname by editing the /etc/hosts file so that it follows a similar format to this example:
+To rectify this situation - we'll set the hostname by editing the /etc/hosts file so that it follows a similar format to this example (remember to replace the IP with your IP which might be e.g. 192.168.1.2):

 .. parsed-literal::